hexojs/site/source/docs/configuration.md

 {% note info updated_option %}
 `updated_option` controls the `updated` value when not provided in the front-matter:

 - `mtime`: Use file modification date as `updated`.
-It is the default behavior of Hexo since 3.0.0
+It has been the default behaviour of Hexo since 3.0.0
 - `date`: Use `date` as `updated`.
 Typically used with Git workflow when file modification date could be different.
 - `empty`: Simply drop `updated` when not provided.
 May not be compatible with most themes and plugins.

-`use_date_for_updated` is deprecated and will be removed in next major version.
+`use_date_for_updated` is deprecated and will be removed in the next major version.
 Please use `updated_option: 'date'` instead.
 {% endnote %}

 ### Pagination